Billing & Operations

 Cons

-Not ideal for: Teams needing heavy custom infrastructure
+Not ideal for: Teams needing complex marketing automation sequences

 Setup friction: Low